billfitzgerald/infosec-primer/testing_scenarios.md

 <figure>
   <img alt="A sample view of a user logged in to a site" src="images/image49.png" width="624.00" height="208.00" title="A sample view of a user logged in to a site">
     <br>
-  <figcaption>Image Caption: A sample view of a user logged in to a site.</figcaption>
+  <figcaption>Image Caption: A sample view of a user logged in to a site</figcaption>
 </figure>
 </div>

-* Using the cookie editor, filter on this domain's cookies and save them to file by clicking the export icon as shown below.
+* Using the cookie editor, filter this domain's cookies and save them to file by clicking the export icon as shown below.
 Pick a descriptive name for the file.

 <div align="center">
 <figure>
   <img alt="Using the Advanced Cookie Manager to save cookies from a specific domain" src="images/image35.png" width="624.00" height="341.33" title="Using the Advanced Cookie Manager to save cookies from a specific domain">
     <br>
-  <figcaption>Image Caption: Using the Advanced Cookie Manager to save cookies from a specific domain.</figcaption>
+  <figcaption>Image Caption: Using the advanced cookie manager to save cookies from a specific domain</figcaption>
 </figure>
 </div>